eserlxl/Arch-AI/README.md

  or can be obtained from the game data folder: simulation/ai/petra/

 ## Arch AI Pack
-Arch AI bots are distributed as a pack that consists 9 Arch based and 4 Petra based bots.
+Arch AI bots are distributed as a pack that consists of 9 Arch based and 4 Petra based bots.

 ### Arch Based AI Bots
 Arch based AI bots use Arch AI architecture.